michauhl/RBPBench/README.md

 including signifying motif enrichment in input regions, we can use `rbpbench enmo` and `rbpbench nemo` (more details in examples below and [here](#motifs)).
 Alternatively, single motifs can be selected in the various search modes using `--motifs` followed by the motif ID(s) of interest.
-For example, to select only the first two PUM2 motifs out of all PUM2 motifs for search:
+For example, to select only the first two PUM2 motifs for search out of all selected RBP motifs:

 ```
-rbpbench search --in eclip_clipper_idr/PUM2_K562_IDR_peaks.bed --genome hg38.fa --gtf Homo_sapiens.GRCh38.112.gtf.gz --out test_search_pum2_1_2_out --rbps PUM2 --ext 10 --motifs PUM2_1 PUM2_2
+rbpbench search --in eclip_clipper_idr/PUM2_K562_IDR_peaks.bed --genome hg38.fa --gtf Homo_sapiens.GRCh38.112.gtf.gz --out test_search_pum2_1_2_out --rbps ALL --ext 10 --motifs PUM2_1 PUM2_2
 ```